-You should be pricing per marketplace as prices can vary massively between markets.
+You should be pricing per Amazon marketplace as margins can vary massively between markets.
 Setting blanket prices or a set percentage can mean missing out on extra sales and profits.
 You can manually check the current pricing in each country and then decide on your price.
-Alternatively, use software like FBA Wizard Pro to quickly see the Buy Box price in each Amazon marketplace.

-You need to see all 5 Amazon countries as completely separate markets and price against the competition in each to maximise sales.
-Remember there is probably more potential sales and profits in Europe than the UK.
-This means pricing competitively for Europe should be your priority.
+You need to see all 5 Amazon countries as completely separate markets and price against the direct competition in each to maximise sales.
+Remember there are probably more potential profits when you sell on Amazon Europe than Amazon UK.
+This means pricing competitively for Amazon Europe should be a priority.

-As a very rough guide, you need to multiply your UK price by the current exchange rate paid out by Amazon, Currencies Direct or OFX.
+As a very rough guide, you need to multiply your UK price by the current exchange rate paid out by Amazon.
 For example, if the official exchange rate is currently 1.16 Euros to the Pound you normally will actually get about 1.18 after the exchange.
 Then add about 2 Euros for additional EFN (European Fulfilment Network) fees for standard size items and 3 Euros for oversize items.
 This should now mean you will make a similar profit as you would if you sold on Amazon UK.

 Here is an example of the additional fulfilment fees for shipping a standard size toy to Europe.
 Amazon is charging about £1.30 or 1.60 Euros more than if it was shipped to a customer in the UK.